Back to Song Library

 FAQ

 Yes.
-This Lullaby page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and G note center easy to follow in one place.
+This Lullaby page keeps the fingering chart, 4/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

 What should I focus on when practicing Lullaby?